 The dependant invalid and carer tax offset is only available to taxpayers who maintain a dependant who is unable to work due to invalidity or care obligations.
-For the year ended 30 June 2018, the invalid and carer tax offset is capped at AUD 2,666 and is subject to abatement for the 'adjusted taxable income' of the spouse, cutting out if this exceeds AUD 10,946.
+For the year ended 30 June 2019, the invalid and carer tax offset is capped at AUD 2,717 and is subject to abatement for the 'adjusted taxable income' of the dependent, cutting out if this exceeds AUD 11,150.
 This offset is only available where the taxpayer's adjusted taxable income is no more than AUD 100,000.

 Other personal tax offsets

 Other tax offsets include offsets for those residing in isolated areas, a Low Income Tax Offset of up to AUD 445, which phases out once taxable income reaches AUD 66,667, a Seniors and Pensioners Tax Offset, and rebates for certain lump sums received in arrears.

 Under current law, a Low and Middle Income Tax Offset (which will apply in addition to the Low Income Tax Offset) of up to AUD 530 applies to resident individuals (phased out for those with taxable income of up to AUD 125,333) applicable to the 2018/19 to 2021/22 income years.

 The net medical expense tax offset is only available for those individuals who incur net medical expenses relating to disability aids, attendant care, or aged care and only available up until 30 June 2019.

-The maximum offset applicable for the year ended 30 June 2018 is calculated at the rate of 20% of the excess of net qualifying medical expenses over AUD 2,333 for individuals with adjusted taxable income of AUD 90,000 or less for singles or AUD 180,000 or less for couples or families (plus AUD 1,500 for each dependent child after the first).
-For those individuals with adjusted taxable income that exceeds those thresholds, the net medical expenses threshold increases to AUD 5,504 and the rate of the offset reduces to 10%.
-The offset is being phased out and will no longer be available from 1 July 2019.
+The maximum offset applicable for the year ended 30 June 2019 is calculated at the rate of 20% of the excess of net qualifying medical expenses over AUD 2,377 for individuals with adjusted taxable income of AUD 90,000 or less for singles or AUD 180,000 or less for couples or families (plus AUD 1,500 for each dependent child after the first).
+For those individuals with adjusted taxable income that exceeds those thresholds, the net medical expenses threshold increases to AUD 5,609 and the rate of the offset reduces to 10%.

 Health insurance premiums